-- Fritz Lang and Thea von Harbou released their blockbuster silent film, Metropolis, the previous year, and the premier performance of The Threepenny Opera by Bertolt Brecht and Kurt Weill was in rehearsal.
+Berlin, 1928.
+Fritz Lang and Thea von Harbou released their blockbuster silent film, Metropolis, the previous year, and the premier performance of The Threepenny Opera by Bertolt Brecht and Kurt Weill was in rehearsal.
+And thriller author Philip Kerr beautifully recreates the temper of the times in the fourteenth novel in his Bernie Gunther series.

 At Alexanderplatz, headquarters of the Berlin Police, Nazis were gaining more and more adherents among the rank and file while several key positions were held by Jews.
 And someone was murdering—and scalping—prostitutes working the streets.
 Later, another series of murders would surface, this time of disabled war veterans who eked out a meager existence from begging.